OCD is a treatable disorder. It is not some strange thing only a few people suffer from that nobody knows how to address.

 - Family and Individual OCD Education Consultations

 - Professional Consultation

-- private pay only/does not accept any form of insurance
+- We are private pay only and do not accept any form of insurance

-- fees due at time of service, rates vary depending on clinician
+- Fees are due at time of service.
+Rates vary depending on clinician.

-- sliding scale and low-fee therapy options available
+- Some sliding scale and low-fee therapy options available.

 OCD is a treatable disorder.
 It is not some strange thing only a few people suffer from and nobody knows how to address.
 Despite its ability to cause intense pain and significant impairment of functioning, it is a disorder that you can master with right tools.
 Though cognitive behavioral therapy is a structured, evidence-based approach, we do not believe in following a manual or treating every OCD sufferer like just another customer.
 Our treatment philosophy is one of collaboration with the client, forming an alliance against the disorder, and empowering the individual to pursue a life of his/her own values without OCD dictating what can and cannot be achieved.

 What to expect from a clinician who specializes in OCD treatment: